Beyond

 Ceramic is a kind of spherical shots identified by a letter B followed by some numbers; the higher the number the smaller the shots.

-Features of ceramic is to be an hard material and yet very fragile, so this shots can provide good cleaning performances without spoiling the parts.
+Ceramic is hard yet very fragile, so this shots can provide good cleaning performances without spoiling the parts.

-Consistency in shape and dimensions give high consistency during process, benefits paid while buying it because it is NOT cheap compared with regular steel.
+Consistency in shape and dimensions give high consistency during process, a benefit you pay for, since it isn't cheap.

 To protect ceramic media during the process CM machine has a special kit to save media from being accidentally broken while flowing inside of the machine.
 It is always possible with a little spending to install this kit and convert an equipment made to run with steel to run with ceramic.

-Ceramic waste is NOT reacting to fire, sparks, as metal dust usually is, so helps a lot to make the environment where it is performed safer compared with others kind of medias.
+Ceramic waste is NOT reacting to fire, sparks, as metal dust usually is, so helps a lot to make the environment where it is performed safer compared with other kinds of media.

 The Engineering Behind the Choice: Our Consultancy Approach